ZiningZhu/AndroidTutorial2016/readme.md

     ![server-communication](server-communication-trial.png)
     2. Customizing View.
     3. What if the network is slow?
 What if the Activity is unexpectedly closed when the other Thread is running?
+    4. TODO -
+        - The first line of message shifted to center after the request is responded.
+        - If there is no response from Internet, set a timeout mechanism (?) in OkHttp?
+        - Server side: use more intelligent chatting algorithms.
+Play around with gensim if possible.